SaverioNapolitano/oop-java/README.md

 ## Test

-In the **test** package can be found the test file used to validate the solutions.
+In the **test** package can be found the test files used to validate the solutions.